Insider Tips From Local Experts

 Cholla cactus plant with pink blooms

-Like the prickley pear, most varieties of cholla have edible parts.
+Like the prickly pear, most varieties of the cholla cactus have edible parts.
 The parts most commonly used for food are the immature flower buds, ripened fruit and young, non-woody joints.
 Both the fruit and joints are covered in thorns that need to be removed prior to eating (extreme care must be used when harvesting).
-The fruit is sweet and mildly reminiscent of strawberries.
+The cactus fruit is sweet and mildly reminiscent of strawberries.
 The joints of the jumping cholla can be eaten raw in small quantities (less likely to cause GI upset when cooked) and taste a little like kiwi.

 Saguaro